ansys/pydpf-core/docs/source/getting_started/compatibility.rst

 -------------------------

 When moving from one Ansys release to another, you must update the ``ansys-dpf-core`` package and its dependencies.
-To get the latest version of the ``ansys-dpf-core`` package, use this cocommand:
+To get the latest version of the ``ansys-dpf-core`` package, use this command:

 .. code::